bmuschko/ckad-crash-course/exercises/16-creating-persistentvolume/instructions.md

 # Exercise 16

-In this exercise, you will
+In this exercise, you will create a PersistentVolume, connect it to a PersistentVolumeClaim and mount the claim to a specific path of a Pod.

 ## Defining and Mounting a PersistentVolume